Caduceus

 the waist up, like mermaids and mermen.
 The Nagas guarded "great

-treasures of wealth and precious stones, and sometimes books of secret
+treasures of wealth and precious stones, and sometimes books of secretteachings in underwater palaces."9

 A similar serpent guarded the wonderful Book of Thoth, which